Battle of Ayta ash-Sha'b: Fighting spreads to Dibil and al-Qawzah

-Ceasefire

-On 9 August, General Eisenkott had to inform the government that the army had failed to capture Ayta ash-Sha'b.
+On 9 August, General Eizenkot had to inform the government that the army had failed to capture Ayta ash-Sha'b.
 Prime Minister Ehud Olmert demanded an explanation.

-Less than three days before the ceasefire Operation Changing Direction 11 was launched with the aim of pushing further into Lebanese territory.
+Less than three days before the ceasefire, Operation Changing Direction 11 was launched with the aim of pushing further into Lebanese territory.
 17 Israeli soldiers died in the fighting around the villages of Haddatha, Yatar, at-Tiri, Rashaf and Ayta az-Zut, well to the north of Ayta ash-Sha'b.
-There are no reports of any offensive Israeli action against Hizbullah positions in the town itself.
+There are no reports of any offensive Israeli action against Hezbollah positions in the town itself.

 On the last day of the fighting, an IDF infantry force at the Abu Tawil hill in the northern outskirts of the town was hit by an anti-tank missile.
 Four soldiers were killed and 20 wounded.

-By the time the cease-fire took effect on the morning of 14 August the IDF apparently had abandoned all its positions inside Ayta a-Sha'b.
-Blanford notes: "On the first day of the ceasefire, it was possible to reach [Aita ash-Sha'b]… which lay behind the IDF’s frontline positions in Haddatha, Rashaf and Yatar without even seeing a single IDF soldier."
-A camera team from al-Jazeera reached the village and interviewed a Hizbullah fighter a few hours after the ceasefire took effect.
+By the time the cease-fire took effect on the morning of 14 August, the IDF apparently had abandoned all its positions inside Ayta a-Sha'b.
+Blanford notes: "On the first day of the ceasefire, it was possible to reach [Aita ash-Sha'b]… which lay behind the IDF's frontline positions in Haddatha, Rashaf and Yatar without even seeing a single IDF soldier."
+A camera team from al-Jazeera reached the village and interviewed a Hezbollah fighter a few hours after the ceasefire took effect.